Four years of Modi government — Finance: Tax net widened; private funds still elusive

 What’s Done

-The government pursued a series of reforms across areas including banking, power, taxation, improving the Ease of Doing Busines rankings, among others.
+The government pursued a series of reforms across areas including banking, power, taxation, improving the Ease of Doing Business rankings, among others.

 * Implementation of the nation-wide Goods and Service Tax (GST) — single biggest reform carried out by the government on the economic front.
 Revenue collections through GST have stabilised in recent months after initial hiccups.